umich-its-networking/BlueCat_BAM/README.md

 Started 2018/05/11
 Copyright (C) 2018,2019 Regents of the University of Michigan
 Apache License Version 2.0, see LICENSE file
-This is a community supported open source project, not endorsed by BlueCat.
+This is an open source project, not endorsed by BlueCat.
 "BlueCat Address Manager" is a trademark of BlueCat Networks (USA) Inc. and its affiliates.